pandaac/exporter/README.md

 ##### XML Parsers
 + **Actions**
+   > This parser has no attributes.

    ```php
    $exporter->parse(new \pandaac\Exporter\Parsers\Actions);
    ```
 + **Chat Channels**
+   > This parser has no attributes.

    ```php
    $exporter->parse(new \pandaac\Exporter\Parsers\ChatChannels);
    ```
 + **Commands**
+   > This parser has no attributes.

    ```php
    $exporter->parse(new \pandaac\Exporter\Parsers\Commands);
    ```
 + **Creature Scripts**
+   > This parser has no attributes.

    ```php
    $exporter->parse(new \pandaac\Exporter\Parsers\CreatureScripts);
    ```
 + **Events**
+   > This parser has no attributes.

    ```php
    $exporter->parse(new \pandaac\Exporter\Parsers\Events);
    ```
 + **Global Events**
+   > This parser has no attributes.

    ```php
    $exporter->parse(new \pandaac\Exporter\Parsers\GlobalEvents);
    ```
 + **Groups**
+   > This parser has no attributes.

    ```php
    $exporter->parse(new \pandaac\Exporter\Parsers\Groups);
    ```
 + **Items**
+   > This parser has no attributes.

    ```php
    $exporter->parse(new \pandaac\Exporter\Parsers\Items);
    ```